ShehabAldeenMo/Fireware-Over-The-Air/README.md

 + **Memory write**: To write on specific pages in flash memory.
 + **Enable/Disable write protection level**: protect flash memory from writing on it or disabled.
 + **Enable/Disable read protection level**: protect  flash memory from reading on it or disabled.

-## New Features
-Master branch will detect if this commend belong to them or not.
-If It's not belong to it,It will transmit the commend using CAN protocol.
-Use openssl in encrption and decryption files.